Last Updated: 2 months ago

-Moreover, as I’ve already said, it’s easy to injury such a small creature by accident, and you won’t be able to rest if you have to be on guard not to squish the kitty.
+Moreover, as I’ve already said, it’s easy to injure such a small creature by accident, and you won’t be able to rest if you have to be on guard not to squish the kitty.

 And even if your kitty isn’t interested in a bed, it should have a separate kitten bed away from you.
 In this way, the kitty can snooze in a safe spot when you’re not around.

 But if you want to keep the kitty close, you can get a cat basket/bed and place it in a discreet corner of the bedroom to make the kitty feel less lonely.